lizardfs/documentation/source/faq/ha.rst

    One would be to demote and promote manually if you need to.
-   The better way would be to delegate that task to a mechanism which knows the current state of all (possible) master nodes and can perform the failover procedure automatically.
+   The better way would be to delegate that task to a mechanism which knows the current state of all (possible) master nodes and can perform the fail over procedure automatically.

    Known methods, when only using open-source software, are building Pacemaker/ Corosync clusters with self-written OCF agents.
 Another way could be using